 - Bonus Credit Cards

-There are many more types of credit cards out there, and people don’t take the time to educate themselves on what they mean.
+There are many more types of credit cards, and people don’t take the time to educate themselves on what they mean.
 That leads them to make the wrong choice and could tarnish their credit significantly.
 (RELATED: Secured Credit Cards Explained)

 The Solution: The solution to this issue is as simple as educating yourself on different credit card types before you get one.
-Properly educating yourself on the card you desire will help you determine if it’s the right choice for you.
-If you’re still unsure which one will best suit your needs, seek financial advice.
+Properly educating yourself on the card you desire will help you determine if it’s your right choice.
+Seek financial advice if you’re unsure which will best suit your needs.

 2. Maxing Out The Card

-Maxing out your credit card can be quite disastrous.
+Maxing out your credit card can be pretty disastrous.
 When you have a preset credit limit, you should never use all of it at once.
-If you don’t pay it off until your next billing cycle, it’s going to reflect on your credit to debt ratio significantly.
+If you don’t pay it off until your next billing cycle, it will significantly affect your credit-to-debt ratio.
 It also plays a significant role in increasing your utilization rate, which is not a good idea.
 Maintaining a low utilization rate is synonymous with financial wellness.

 The Solution: The simple solution to this issue is merely planning your spending correctly.
-As long as you don’t max out your credit card, your utilization rate will remain low, and your debt to credit ratio will stay functional.
+If you don’t max out your credit card, your utilization rate will remain low, and your debt-to-credit ratio will stay functional.
 Make planned purchases, and don’t overuse your credit card.
 Check your balance frequently to ensure you’re not skating on thin ice.

 3. Not Understanding Your Financial Contract

-As stated before in this article, many Americans don’t even read their financial contracts.
-Understanding your arrangement will introduce you to your card, which will ensure that you’re not overstepping on any boundaries.
-Since there are many different types of cards out there, each contract is going to differ.
-Most Americans don’t stop at only one credit card, reading your contract and agreement every time is essential.
-Not doing so could be disastrous, and could ruin your credit score in a heartbeat.
+This article states that many Americans don’t even read their financial contracts.
+Understanding your arrangement will introduce you to your card, ensuring you’re not overstepping boundaries.
+Since there are many different types of cards, each contract will differ.
+Most Americans don’t stop at only one credit card; reading your contract and agreement every time is essential.
+Not doing so could be disastrous and ruin your credit score in a heartbeat.
 (RELATED: Credit Card Basics You Should Know)

-The Solution: Read every single contract that you’re presented with that concerns your credit card.
-Read all of the fine print details, and make sure to ask if you don’t understand everything.
+The Solution: Read every contract concerning your credit card, including all the fine print details, and ask if you don’t understand everything.
 Understanding your credit card is the first step to avoiding credit card mistakes.

 4. Making Minimum Payments and Deposits

 You’ll always want to meet at least the minimum payments, but meeting the absolute minimum will not reflect nicely on your credit.
-It’s never a good idea to stick to the minimum, as it could aid in racking up your debt.
-Overwhelming debt can be disastrous to your financial health and your credit score and could land you in a troubled world.
+Sticking to the minimum is never a good idea, as it could aid in racking up your debt.
+Overwhelming debt can be disastrous to your financial health and credit score and could land you in a troubled world.
 Making minimum payments on your debt could also prolong the length of your debt payoff.
-Through additional time, you’re also going to end up paying more debt as you’re accumulating additional charges and interest rates.
+You’ll also end up paying more debt through additional time as you accumulate additional charges and interest rates.

 5. Neglecting Your Due Dates

-Credit can be quite overhauling, especially when you’re in a particular amount of debt.
-That is the main issue that people face when they’re using their credit cards.
-Forgetting or neglecting your due dates is a terrible thing to do, as it is the fastest way to ruin your credit score.
+Credit can be pretty overhauling, especially when in a particular debt.
+That is the prominent issue people face when using their credit cards.
+Forgetting or neglecting your due dates is terrible as it is the fastest way to ruin your credit score.
 Neglecting your due dates can also rack up your debt and lead to penalties and additional fees.
-These will only make your financial situation worse, so paying your dues on time is vital if you want to maintain financial wellness.
+These will only worsen your financial situation, so paying your dues on time is vital to maintaining financial wellness.
 (RELATED: 23 Credit Score Don’ts & Do’s)

 The Solution: Always pay your dues on time.
-Making a plan for debt payoff is the best way to ensure that you’re not missing any dates.
-Another right way to ensure you’re always paying your dues on time is by setting reminders.
-Set an alarm, write a sticky, or simply remember when your due is and not miss it.
+Making a plan for debt payoff is the best way to ensure you’re not missing any dates.
+Another way to ensure that you’re always paying your dues on time is by setting reminders.
+Set an alarm, write a sticky note, or simply remember when your due is and not miss it.

 6. Purchasing More Than You Can Afford

 People tend to overstep their boundaries and get carried away when they have a credit limit.
 Some take this as free money and tend to spend way more than they can afford to pay off.
-That is detrimental to your credit score and could land you in a world of debt.
+That is detrimental to your credit score and could land you in debt.

-The Solution: Before you make any purchases, make sure to ensure that you can pay them off.
-Making purchases that you can’t afford is a surefire way to ruin your financial health, get yourself in debt, and tarnish your credit score significantly.
+The Solution: Before you make any purchases, make sure that you can pay them off.
+Making purchases that you can’t afford is a surefire way to ruin your financial health, get yourself in debt, and significantly tarnish your credit score.

 7. Not Understanding Basic Credit Terminology

-As most people don’t read their credit agreements, it’s natural to assume that they’re not aware of basic credit terminology.
-Knowing the proper terminology will make sure that you’re aware of what you’re supposed to do.
+As most people don’t read their credit agreements, it’s natural to assume they’re unaware of basic credit terminology.
+Knowing the proper terminology will ensure you know what you’re supposed to do.

-The Solution: You’re going to have to educate yourself on what the basic credit terms mean.
-That will ensure that you’re always on top of the situation – and that you’re well aware of what you’re doing with your credit card.
+The Solution: You’ll have to educate yourself on the basic credit terms.
+That will ensure that you’re always on top of the situation and well aware of what you’re doing with your credit card.

 8. Opening and Closing New Cards

 A lot of Americans regularly open new cards.
-The average number of credit cards per American is over two, meaning that people tend to open and close their cards more than they should.
-Opening new credit cards isn’t going to infringe on your credit score, but eventual closing will.
+The average number of credit cards per American is over two, meaning people tend to open and close their cards more than they should.
+Opening new credit cards isn’t going to infringe on your credit score, but eventually, closing will.
 When you close a credit card, your general credit history takes a hit.
-If you’ve had two credit cards for a preset amount of time and decide to close one, the number of years you’ve had the two are added together and then divided by the number of credit cards.
-This process determines your credit history length and could reflect poorly on your financial health.
+If you’ve had two credit cards for a preset amount of time and decide to close one, the number of years you’ve had the two is added together and then divided by the number of credit cards.
+This process determines your credit history length and could affect your financial health.
 (RELATED: 5 Situations When You Should Close Your Credit Card)

 9. Overusing Credit Cards